-PRACTICE AREA DESCRIPTION (PAD)

-Describe the area in which you have engineering knowledge and skills.
+For your Practice Area Description (PAD), you'll need to describe the area in which you have engineering knowledge and skills.
 Focus on your core current practice area.
-Your practice area description (PAD) should not exceed 15-25 words.
+Your PAD should not exceed 15-25 words.
 Avoid using first-person pronouns such as 'l' or 'me', job titles or project names, company names, and any engineering activities not evidenced within your assessment.